 - You have the right to have a family member or friend receive breastfeeding information from a staff member, if you request it.

 (3) When You Leave The Maternal Health Care Facility:

 - You have the right to printed breastfeeding information free of commercial material.

 - You have the right, unless specially requested by you, and available at the facility, to be discharged from the facility without discharge packs containing infant formula, or formula coupons unless ordered by your baby’s health care provider.

 - You have the right to get information about breastfeeding resources in your community, including information on availability of breastfeeding consultants, support groups, and breast pumps.

 - You have the right to have the facility give you information to help you choose a medical provider for your baby, and to help you understand the importance of a follow-up appointment.

 - You have the right to receive information about safely collecting and storing your breast milk.

 - You have the right to breastfeed your baby in any location, public or private, where you are otherwise authorized to be.
 Complaints can be directed to the New York State Division of Human Rights.

-All the above are your rights.
-If the maternal health care facility does not honor these rights you can seek help by contacting the New York State Department of Health or by contacting the hospital complaint hotline at 1-800-804-5447 or via email at firstname.lastname@example.org.
+These are your rights.
+If the maternal health care facility does not honor these rights, you can seek help by contacting the New York State Department of Health, or by contacting the hospital complaint hotline at 1-800-804-5447; or via email at firstname.lastname@example.org.